Aaleen110/flappy-bird-java/README.md

 *Prompt 2:*
 Now, polish the Flappy Bird game: add background images, custom bird and pipe images, sound effects for jump/collision/scoring, smoother animations.
 Also list the required assets.

-(Also added the listed assets to specified folder) After Prompt 2 (Polished Version)
+After Prompt 2 (Polished Version)
 ![Prompt 2 Screenshot](assets/Prompt-2.png)

+(NOTE: Also added the listed assets to specified folder, you can find flappy bird assets anywhere on the internet)

 Prompt engineering made this project faster, cleaner, and a lot more fun! 🚀